kurt-krueckeberg/open-fda-device-events/docs/api.md

 |report\_source\_code|string|source of the adverse event report|
 |type\_of\_report|array of strings|the type of report.|

+### FDA MEdical Device Product Codes

+The FDA uses a three-letter, upper-case product code to uniquely identify medical devices.
+They are listed in the downloadable file [foiclass.zip]() file

 See these [LAISK-related Device Codes from Classification Database](lasik-device-codes.md).

 ### Examples